Ergonomics: What is it?

-Our training kits prepare you to avoid accidents caused by misusing machinery, but another hazard may be less obvious.
-Your own body weight and the weight of things you lift can also cause injury to your back and joints.
-Back and neck injuries can be caused by accidents, like hitting your head against a cabinet or tripping and falling.
-Accidental injuries are hard to avoid, but staying fit and keeping the work site clean and organized will help.
-Non-accidental injuries are not sudden events, but can be just as serious.
 Prolonged standing, poor posture, repeated activities or motions, and overwork can all cause injury.
+Your own body weight, as well as the weight of objects you lift, can injure your back and joints.
 Because back and joint problems can occur over time, you may not realize the seriousness of your symptoms.
 When you begin to feel a strain in your back or joints, rest and evaluate your work practices.
-Ergonomics are a simple way to avoid injury.
+Ergonomics is a simple way to avoid injury.
 Follow these guidelines to stay healthy.

 If your job requires standing for long periods, you may encounter lower back pain from your muscles losing elasticity from prolonged contraction.
 Your body has difficulty staying still for more than 20 minutes.
-If you must stay still, every 20 minutes you should take a minute to stretch.
-Flexing your joints will allow your muscles to relax and contract, allowing better blood flow and keeping your muscles loose.
-You can do all of these while standing and they only take a minute.
+If you need to stay standing, take a minute to stretch every 20 minutes.
+Flexing your joints lets your muscles relax and contract, allowing better blood flow and keeping your muscles loose.
+Try out the minute-long stretches listed below:

 - Put your hands on your hips and twist side to side to loosen your lower back and shoulders.

 - Stand on one foot and bring your opposite knee up as far as you can to stretch out your hip.
 Repeat on the other side.